-Born in 1895 Ben Eisenberg immigrated from Russia at the age of just 19.
-First settling in New York City, he married Elsie Silverman in 1919.
-By 1921 the couple made their home in Omaha where he learned how to peddle fruit from his father-in-law.
-After acquiring a horse and wagon, the shrewd businessman quickly established a neighborhood route selling his fruit and vegetables as well as a commercial route selling to restaurants and grocery stores.
-Starting at a young age, both of his sons, Hymie and George, worked for the company selling onions and potatoes on the sidewalks of the market.
-All three of the Eisenberg’s could be heard shouting “Get your watermelon – red, ripe and sweet watermelon”.
+By 1920, the young family made their way to Omaha where her parents lived.
+Ben acquired a horse and wagon and learned to peddle fruit from his father-in-law.
+The shrewd businessman quickly established both a neighborhood and commercial route selling his fruit and vegetables directly to consumers as well as restaurants and grocery stores.
+He was joined in the business by both his sons, Hymie and George.
+The boys sold watermelons, onions, potatoes, and other produce on the sidewalks of the City Market.
+All three of the Eisenbergs could be heard shouting “Get your watermelon – red, ripe and sweet watermelon.”

 By the 1960s George had taken over the business and, in the process, modernized and expanded it.
-By 1972 his brother returned from California and the two teamed up.
-The Eisenberg Company bought entire crops of onions and potatoes from growers in California and Texas.
-They, in turn, sold them to national food companies for use in their food products.
+He was reunited with his brother Hymie in 1972.
+By this time, the Eisenberg Company bought entire crops of onions and potatoes from growers in California and Texas.
+In turn, the brothers sold them to national companies for use in their food products.
 They also formed an affiliate, Eisenberg International, to serve as the exporting arm of the company.
-By this time brothers were known as the “potato and onion kings”.
+It was around this time that they earned the nickname of the “potato and onion kings.”

-Business exploded as the company expanded from selling potatoes to not only Omaha-based Kitty Clover but to 95% of all potato chip companies in the U.S. Despite that success, George saw a better opportunity with onions and switched his focus.
-After selling the crops to onion ring manufacturers, they would cut the large rings for use in their product and discard the smaller inner rings.
-He convinced the companies to send those parts back to him where he proceeded to sell them again – this time to companies such as Campbell’s and Swanson’s who chopped or dehydrated the onions for use in its food products.
+Business exploded as the company expanded from selling potatoes to 95% of all potato chip companies in the country, including Omaha-based Kitty Clover, which was one of the largest.
+Despite their success, George saw a better opportunity with onions and switched his focus.
+After selling the crops to onion ring manufacturers, they had the ingenious idea of selling the smaller inner rings.
+Those rings were formed after the large outer section was cut and used for products like onion rings.
+The smaller rings were then typically discarded.
+They convinced those companies to return the inner part, at which point they sold them again — this time to companies like Campbell’s and Swanson’s, who chopped or dehydrated the onions for use in their food products.

-During his life George served as the vice president of the Omaha Wholesale Fruit Dealers Association, the predecessor to the Old Market Business Association of which he was also a member as well as the Downtown Improvement District.
-He was also responsible for acquiring the lamp posts that are installed throughout the Old Market and along the 10th Street bridge.
-In 2007 he was awarded with the Economic Development Award by Downtown Omaha Inc. Even though George passed away in 2012, the Eisenberg family continues to own the buildings.
+During his life George, like his father, served as the vice president of the Omaha Wholesale Fruit Dealers Association, the predecessor to the Old Market Business Association.
+He was also a member of the Downtown Improvement District and was primarily responsible for acquiring the old-fashioned lamp posts that are scattered throughout the Old Market and south along the 10th Street bridge.
+For his contributions, he was awarded the Economic Development Award by Downtown Omaha Inc. in 2007.

 Please feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!